Is Cape Town Safe for American Tourists?

 - Avoid taking excessive amounts of cash out and about with you.

-Stick together with your travel companions rather than splitting up, especially when out late at night.
+Stick with your travel companions rather than splitting up, especially when out late at night.
 If you plan to drive, make it a point to travel during daylight hours.

 South Africa Travel Advisory